PedroAraujooj/CS50Web/finalProject/README.md

             return render(request, "holly/register.html")

 ## How to run the application
+First of all, install Django with pip3 install Django.

 In your terminal, cd into the finalProject directory.

 Run python manage.py makemigrations holly to make migrations for the holly app.